WSRV

-WSRV (97.1 FM, "97.1 The River") is a commercial radio station licensed to Gainesville, Georgia, and serving Metro Atlanta.
+WSRV (97.1 FM) – branded 97.1 The River – is a commercial radio station licensed to Gainesville, Georgia, and serving Metro Atlanta.
 It is owned by the Cox Media Group.
 WSRV broadcasts a classic rock radio format.
 The studios and offices are in the Cox Television and Radio Facility on West Peachtree Street near the Brookwood neighborhood of Atlanta.

 WSRV has an effective radiated power (ERP) of 100,000 watts.
 The transmitter tower is off Eagle Ranch Road in Braselton, at the northeastern edge of Metro Atlanta.
 WSRV uses the HD Radio technology.
 Its HD2 digital subchannel carries an alternative rock format known as "The Other Side of The River."
 The HD3 subchannel simulcasts the talk format on WSB.
 The HD4 subchannel simulcasts the Latin Pop format on WCHK.

 History

 Early years

 On November 1, 1965, the station signed on as WWQT.
 It was the FM counterpart to AM 1580 WLBA Gainesville (now WPGY Ellijay), and were owned by the Hall County Broadcasting Company.
 WWQT was powered at 100,000 watts but only using a 440-foot tower, so it wasn't heard over much of Metro Atlanta.

 In 1972, it was bought by Radio Athens, Inc., and would adopt the WFOX call sign.
 WFOX initially aired a Top 40 format, still targeting the Gainesville area of Northeastern Georgia.
 In 1983, the station was acquired by Shamrock Broadcasting, which had plans to make it a large market station.